Desiders/telers/README.md

  - **Multiple bots**.
 Telers allows you to create multiple bots in one application without any problems.

 ## Examples
  - [Echo bot](examples/echo_bot).
-This example shows how to create a simple echo bot.
+This example shows how to create a echo bot.
+ - [Text case filters](examples/text_case_filters).
+This example shows how to create text case filters.
- - [Axum and echo bot](examples/axum_and_echo_bot).
-This example shows how to create a simple echo bot and run it parallel with polling axum server.
+ - [Stats updates middleware](examples/stats_incoming_updates_middleware).
+This example shows how to create a middleware that counter incoming updates.
  - [Finite state machine](examples/finite_state_machine).
-This example shows how to implement a simple finite state machine (conversation).
+This example shows how to use a finite state machine (conversation).
+ - [Router tree](examples/router_tree).
+This example shows how to create a router tree.
  - [Bot http client](examples/bot_http_client).
 This example shows how to set a custom bot HTTP client.
- - [Text case filter](examples/text_case_filter).
-This example shows how to create a simple text case filter.
- - [Stats incoming updates middleware](examples/stats_incoming_updates_middleware).
-This example shows how to create a simple middleware that counter incoming updates and processed handlers.
+ - [Axum and echo bot](examples/axum_and_echo_bot).
+This example shows how to create a echo bot and how to run it parallel with polling axum server.

 You may consider checking out [this directory](examples) for more examples.